farhiongit/minimaps/README.md

 - Returns a timer id that can be passed to `timer_unset` to cancel a timer.

-- Complexity log n, where n is the number of timers previously set.
+- Complexity: log n, where n is the number of timers previously set.

 ```c